pmosscs/iWorQ_interview/README.md

 # iWorQ Interview Project

 ## Overview
-This project is an online form submission.
+This project is an online form submission using JQuery and PHP to make a fake MS SQL query.

 ## Features
 - **Form Fields**: Collects personal information, property details, and additional notes.